apache/infrastructure-website/content/pages/pypubsub.md

 port 2070.
 If you are using port 2070, you should ensure that the data you receive is terminated with a newline (\n), or continue fetching data till you hit a chunk terminated with a newline.

+N.B. the following curl switches may be added:

+* -N - non-buffered output; used when piping into another command (e.g. tail)
+* -sS - silent mode (-s) but still shows error messages (-S)

 ## Using PyPubSub in programming
 ### Using PyPubSub with Python
 You can listen for and react to payloads in Python using the [asfpy](https://pypi.org/project/asfpy/) pip package: